Służew: Until the 20th century

 The Krasiński Palace, built in 1860.

-In 1776, the Krasiński Palace was built Służew.
+In 1776, the Krasiński Palace was built near Służew.
 It was commissioned by princess Elżbieta Izabela Lubomirska as a gift for her daughter Aleksandra Lubomirska, and son-in-law Stanisław Kostka Potocki.
 In 1822, it became the property of Julian Ursyn Niemcewicz, who organised a library there collecting rare and valuable books.
 He renamed his estate after his family cognomen to Ursynów, which later inspired the name of the modern city district of Ursynów.
 The palace was rebuilt in 1860 in the Renaissance Revival style.
 In 1857, it was acquired by the Krasiński family.
 Its last owner, Edward Bernard Raczyński donated it to the Ministry of Religious Affairs and Public Education in 1921.

 Between 1818 and 1821, Stanisław Kostka Potocki established the Gucin residence near the St. Catherine Church.
 Following his death in 1821, his wife, Aleksandra Lubomirska founded there the garden complex of Gucin Grove, which was developed between 1821 and 1830.
-At the turn of 19th century, there were also built catacombs.
+At the turn of the 19th century, there were also built catacombs.

 In 1853, near the village, the Yellow Tavern, was opened at the current 204 Wilanowska Avenue.
 It operated until the beginning of the 20th century under the name Belle-Vue, until it went bankrupt, and the building begun being used for various purposes, including as a dog husbandry, and for housing.
 In 1966, it was nationalised in an effort to protect it as cultural property, and in 1984, the Museum of the Polish Peasant Movement was opened inside.
 Currently, the building is located outside the boundaries of Służew, within the City Information System area of Ksawerów.

 In 1864, following the abolition of serfdom in Poland, 44 households received a combined land of 342 ha.
+On 13 January 1867, Służewiec became part of the rural municipality of Wilanów, established as part of the administrative reform in the Kingdom of Poland.

 In 1886, two forts, designated as VIIA and VIII, were built near Służew as part of the series of fortifications of the Warsaw Fortress, erected around Warsaw by the Imperial Russian Army.
 They were decommissioned in 1909, and partially demolished in 1913.